 All applications and the related supporting information are reviewed to ensure that all admissibility and eligibility criteria are met.
 All proposals must be complete, readable, and accessible.
 They must be submitted by eligible Principal Investigators before the relevant call deadlines.
 Please see section 2.1 for an overview of a complete ERC proposal.
 Proposals which do not meet these criteria may be declared inadmissible.
-All scientific fields are eligible for ERC funding 15.
+All scientific fields are eligible for ERC funding 16.

-The proposal's content should be related to the objectives of the ERC Synergy call and must meet all its admissibility and eligibility requirements, as defined in the ERC Work Programme 2023.
-Where there is a doubt on the admissibility or eligibility of a proposal, the peer review evaluation may proceed pending a decision following an admissibility and eligibility review committee16.
+The proposal's content should be related to the objectives of the ERC Synergy call and must meet all its admissibility and eligibility requirements, as defined in the ERC Work Programme 2025.
+Where there is a doubt on the admissibility or eligibility of a proposal, the peer review evaluation may proceed pending a decision of the Responsible Authorising Officer following the opinion of the admissibility and eligibility review committee17.
 The fact that a proposal is evaluated in such circumstances does not constitute a proof of its admissibility or eligibility.
 If it becomes clear before, during or after the peer review evaluation phase, that one or more of the admissibility and eligibility criteria has not been met (for example, due to incorrect or misleading information), the proposal will be declared inadmissible or ineligible and it will be rejected.